GoogleCloudPlatform/terraform-example-foundation-app/app-foundation/4-projects/README.md

 # 4-projects

-The purpose of this step is to set up a folder structure, projects, and infrastructure and application pipelines, which are connected as service projects to deploy a modern application called The Bank of Anthos.
-These projects are created with Cloud Build triggers, CSRs for application infrastructure code, GCS buckets for state storage and follows the same [conventions](https://github.com/terraform-google-modules/terraform-example-foundation#branching-strategy) as the foundation pipeline deployed in [0-bootstrap](https://github.com/terraform-google-modules/terraform-example-foundation/blob/master/0-bootstrap/README.md).
-The cloudbuild SA used by this pipeline can impersonate the project SA by enabling the `enable_cloudbuild_deploy` flag and necessary roles can be granted to this SA via `sa_roles`.
-This pipeline can be utilized for deploying resources in projects across development/non-production/production with granular permissions.
+The purpose of this step is to set up a folder structure, projects, and infrastructure and application pipelines, which are connected as service projects to deploy an example application called Bank of Anthos.

 ## Prerequisites